wixyFun/openSpace/README.md

-#openSpace game with GODOT engine
+#openSpace game with GODOT engine and GDScript